Who Owns Your Congressman?

 First - Who Owns Your Congressman?

-This article is a quick poll to see who we believe is the strongest influence on our Congressmen.
+This article is a quick poll to see what people believe is the strongest influence on our Congressmen.
 Is it “we the people”, “money”, “political party”, “religion”, or something else?
 Before presenting the question, this article will briefly discuss what is meant by each term.
 The goal is to indicate what factor is perceived to be the dominate influence on your congressman, rather than an indication of fact.
 I forget who said it, but many believe 'Perception is reality'.

 This answer indicates your belief that your representative makes efforts to reach out to his constituency and accurately reflects their feedback before deciding how to vote on any particular bill.
 People who select this answer were likely taught in 20th century conservative schools.